SLCgreen - Glass Recycling

-Why can’t we put glass in our blue curbside bin with all of the other recyclables?
+Why can’t we put glass in our blue curbside can with all of the other recyclables?

-Collecting glass separately results in MORE glass actually getting recycled.
-Curbside programs that collect glass typically recycle less than half the glass that is collected in the bin, due to the glass being broken down into pieces too small to recover.
+- Collecting glass separately results in more glass actually getting recycled.
+Curbside programs that collect glass typically recycle less than half the glass that is collected in the can, due to the glass being broken down into pieces too small to recover.
 Over 95% of the glass collected for recycling in Salt Lake City ends up getting recycled.

 How can I recycle glass from my business?